How to Get Life Insurance with Heart Failure (CHF) — Expert Help from Independent Brokers in 2025

 Take-Home Messages

-• Guaranteed issue policies are available without health questions but often come with higher premiums and limited benefits.
+• Guaranteed issue policies are available without health questions but come with higher premiums and limited benefits for first couple years.

-• Answering health history questions may qualify you for better policies at lower costs.
+• Answering health history questions will qualify you for better policies at lower costs.

 • Time matters: younger applicants get lower lifetime rates.

-• Working with an independent broker is essential for navigating high-risk cases.
+• Working with an independent broker is arguably essential for navigating high-risk cases.

 Protecting your loved ones starts now — securing life insurance today ensures coverage when it’s needed most.